I think we should start using these terms — The Voluntary Sector and The Violent Sector. Here’s why…

 We are engaged in an intellectual contest, and we must correctly label the nature of that contest.
 It is The Voluntary Sector vs The Violent Sector.

 We hope you decide to adopt and share this concept.
-You can do that right now using Facebook, Twitter, and Google+.
+You can do that right now by sharing on this article with friends or on social media.

-Please also consider subscribing to our free email newsletter using the subscription form in the right-hand column.
+Please also consider subscribing to our free email newsletter using the subscription form on this website.